h0x0er/h0x0er.github.io/docs/blog/posts/ebpf-reset-tail-contexts.md

 2. By writing `null_bytes` in `tail-context`
-      - requires additional `read-only` map containing null-bytes.
+      - requires additional `read-only` map containing null-bytes
+      - can reset context of any size

 3. Using `for-loop`
       - using this can sometimes lead to `instructions limit exceeded error`